The Fraction of Clumpy Galaxies in JADES Over $2<z<9$: Fraction of Clumpy Galaxies and Their Evolution with Redshift

-Clumps are identified in HST images using the algorithm by \citet{Sattari23} and the detection criteria from \citet{Shibuya16}.
-These are the same algorithm and criteria as those used to search for clumps in the JWST images (Section \ref{sec:clump_identification}).
-HST images have a pixel scale of 0.\arcsec06 pixel$^{-1}$.
-We note that the criterion on the minimum number of contiguous pixels that must be spanned by a candidate clump depends on the HST instrument used: it is 5 for ACS images and 7 for WFC3 images.
-We search for clumps in HST data over $2<z<6.5$ to ensure that the coverage in rest-frame wavelength is as similar as possible between HST and JWST (see Section \ref{sec:sample_selection}).
-Clumps are identified in HST bandpasses that span the rest-frame NUV at various redshifts.
-They are identified in the HST instruments/bandpasses as follows: ACS/F850LP over $2<z<3.5$; WFC3/F125W over $3.5<z<5$; and WFC3/F160W over $5<z<6.5$.
+Clumps are identified in HST images using {the same algorithm and detection criteria described in section \ref{sec:clump_identification}}{, with one exception.
+Instead of using the segmentation map from JADES as the outer boundary in detecting clumps, as is done in section \ref{sec:clump_identification}, a limit is placed on the distance of a given clump to the center of its host to be less than $8\times R_{\textrm{half, F444W}}$, the half-light radius in F444W, following \citet{Shibuya16}.
+For the purposes of the comparison here, this outer boundary criterion is also applied to JWST images.} HST images have a pixel scale of 0.\arcsec06 pixel$^{-1}$.
+We note that the criterion on the minimum number of contiguous pixels that must be spanned by a candidate clump depends on the HST instrument used: it is five for ACS and seven for WFC3 images {\citep{Shibuya16}}.
+We search for clumps in HST data over $2<z<6.5$ to ensure that the coverage in rest-frame wavelength is as similar as possible between HST and JWST (see section \ref{sec:sample_selection}).
+Clumps are identified in HST bandpasses that span the rest-frame NUV at various redshifts {with ACS/F850LP ($2<z<3.5$); WFC3/F125W ($3.5<z<5$); and WFC3/F160W ($5<z<6.5$)}.
 Cutting on redshift removes 18 galaxies, with 1,227 remaining.
 We make sure that \fclumpy~is measured using the same galaxies for both HST and JWST images.
-Therefore, any difference in \fclumpy~is due to discrepancies in depth and resolution between HST and JWST images and not the selection of the sample of galaxies used to compare these data.
+Therefore, any difference in \fclumpy~is due to discrepancies in depth and resolution between HST and JWST images and not the selection of the sample.

+{When measuring the brightness of clumps in the HST and JWST images, they are assumed to be point sources, instead of extended sources, as was found in section \ref{sec:clump_profiles}.
+This is done because clumps were found to largely resemble point sources in works based on HST data \citep{Guo15, Shibuya16, Sattari23}.
+To treat clumps found in the JWST images on equal footing, they are also considered point sources only for the purpose of the comparison presented here.
+Details are given in Appendix \ref{sec:clumps_point_sources} on the completeness of detecting clumps when treated as point sources and the aperture corrections needed.}

+{JWST images are matched to the resolution of HST images using empirical PSFs in the HST bandpasses adopted from the 3D-HST survey \citep{Skelton14}.
+They have a common pixel scale of 0.\arcsec06.
+They are upscaled by a factor of 2 to match the pixel scale of the JWST images.
+PSF-matching kernels are then created with {\tt pypher} \citep{Boucaud16}.
+After matching the resolution of HST and JWST, we performed photometry on the clumps in the same way as described in section \ref{sec:clump_profiles}.}

+{Aperture corrections for the HST images are 1.234, 1.337, 1.447 in GOODS-N and 1.225, 1.334, and 1.436 in GOODS-S for the F850LP, F125W, and F160W bandpasses, respectively.
+When matching JWST PSFs to those from HST, their aperture corrections agree to within 1\%.
+When treating clumps as point sources in the JWST images, aperture corrections are 1.348, 1.307, and 1.299 in GOODS-N and 1.365, 1.328, and 1.330 in GOODS-S for the F090W, F115W, and F150W bandpasses, respectively.}